NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

 identifier such as a PID or SID for naming objects (rather than the content identifier).
 The possibility that duplicate objects may be stored is accepted in favour of reducing the complexity and overhead involved in the object deduplication process.
    The alternative approach of using the raw bytes of each object (content identifier) is discussed in: appendix/storage-subsystem-cid-file-layout.rst

-**Raw File Storage**: The raw bytes of each object (data, metadata, or resource map) are saved in a file that is named using an authority-based identifier (PID) for that set of bytes.
-This authority-based identifier is created using a hashing algorithm to produce a checksum (hex_digest) of a given PID.
-That checksum value is then used to name the file.
+**Raw File Storage**: The raw bytes of each object (data, metadata, or resource map) are saved in a file that is named using the hash of an authority-based identifier (PID) for that set of bytes.
+The resulting identifier (checksum value) is then used to name the file.
 Note, in this approach, a file can be uploaded multiple times under different checksums (PID hashes).

 **Checksum algorithm and encoding**